Tag: Samnang Kok

 Police search backpack for clues in shooting:

 A teacher at Foss High School, where Douglas Chanthabouly, shot Samnang Kok to death, found a backpack belonging to Chanthabouly two days after the shooting.
 In turn, the teacher turned the backpack over to police.
-Police are hoping to find documents related to motive in the bag.
+Police are hoping to find documents related to the motive in the bag.

 “The affiant recovered a notebook with “LOC” written inside along with two blue bandanas,” Krause said.
 “The affiant also observed that the clothes in the closet were mainly blue or black in color.
 The affiant is aware that the term LOC is commonly associated with a Cambodian gang known as the “Loced Out Crips.
 Their colors are blue.”

-Police are still saying the shooting wasn’t gang related but I still disagree.
+Police are still saying the shooting wasn’t gang related, but I still disagree.
 I’m still betting that Chanthabouly was trying to impress the gang and saw this as a way of getting in.
 But that remains to be seen.

 • Not the first time suspect brought gun to school